postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ![Bootcamp](https://assets.postman.com/postman-docs/bootcamp-overview-app.jpg)

-You can also access the bootcamp together with other resources for getting started and staying up to date by opening the launchpad—you'll see a button when you have no open tabs.
+You can also access Bootcamp together with other resources for getting started and staying up to date by opening Launchpad—you'll see a button when you have no open tabs.

 ![Launchpad](https://assets.postman.com/postman-docs/launchpad-open-app.jpg)